agvelazquez/CLI-app-to-ingest-data/README.md

 - Use an open source SQL database such as SQLite where we can share the DB as a file
 - Use partitions and indexes in SQL tables
 - Include a table with values in the output plot
+- Improve notations and exceptions
+- Add a command to "run everything"